gesievi/RADii/docs/tutorial/Quick_Guide/1_LV_Exploration_short.rst

 .. image::  /tutorial/Viewer_PC/images/02_Menu_zuschnitt.png

-Conect to your channel as explained in the `Connect Menu`_ 3.
-Connect to channel
+Connect to the channel as described in section 3 of the `Connect Menu`_ by writing the Channelname, the Nickname and pressing connect.

 Note: If you type in a channel name that does not exist so far it is generated and you will be able to connect nonetheless, this means that in case of a typo you will not be notified that something is wrong with your channel name.
-In the case that you are not able to receive any geometry, triple check that you have the right address.

 **Congratulation**

-You are now connected to a channel and can use the Radii viewer.
+You are now connected to a channel and can explore the model.

 .. ---------------------------------------------------------